containous/traefik-extra-service-fabric/integration/Readme.md

 This will show log output from the provider and script output from starting and resetting the scripts.

+## All Flags

+- `sfintegration.verbose`: Shows full output from scripts and additional logging in `stdout`
+- `sfintegration.clusterrunning`: Skips starting and stopping cluster to enable fast local testing when a cluster is already running on your machine.
+For example: manually run `./scripts/run.sh` then use this to skip waiting for cluster start and stop when adding or developing tests.

 ## Structure

 ### Docker images: `/docker`